kayne-spikker/shipment-assessment/README.md

 As for the frontend, I decided to use **Vue.js**.
 This was a bit of a happy coincidence, as I hadn't worked with Vue much before, but I believed it would give me the flexibility I needed to bring my vision to life.
 My initial thought was to build upon a standard Laravel application foundation, and in the end, it turned out just as I envisioned—aside from the areas I mention later that I would improve with more time.

+I also chose to manipulate the existing PDF file, the section for things I would do differently explains some parts as to why.
+It mainly comes down to me believing it's more expandable and cleaner that way (given some time to refactor).

 For creating the README and pull requests, I took advantage of AI to save time.
 After all, who has the time to manually write markdown files these days? 😄

 ## Things I Would Do Differently